-You can view the distance from your current position to the target circle, and from the target circle to the pin location. - 3 If necessary, select + or to zoom in or out.
+You can view the distance from your current position to the target circle, and from the target circle to the pin location.

 Viewing Measured Shots

 Before the device can automatically detect and measure shots, you must enable scoring.

 Your device features automatic shot detection and recording.
 Each time you take a shot along the fairway, the device records your shot distance so you can view it later.